Diquan Booker set fire to Lynbrook Holiday Inn Express room in 2013 and shot a woman in 2014 with shotgun

 Diquan Booker, 27, was sentenced today by Acting Supreme Court Justice William O’Brien to a determinate sentence of 15 years in prison.
 The defendant pleaded guilty on Oct.
 16, 2015 to charges from two separate indictments, which include Attempted Murder (a B violent felony), Criminal Use of a Firearm in the 1st Degree (a B violent felony), Arson in the 2nd Degree (a B violent felony) and Criminal Contempt in the 1st Degree (an E felony).

 “This violent defendant showed no care or concern for the lives and safety of other people,” DA Singas said.
-“In two separate incidents he set a hotel room on fire – jeopardizing the lives of everyone in the building, as well as first responders – and later, he attempted to murder a former girlfriend by firing a shotgun at her face.
+“In two separate incidents he set a hotel room on fire – jeopardizing the lives of everyone in the building, as well as first responders – and later, he attempted to murder a former girlfriend by pointing a shotgun at her face.
 Tackling the scourge of domestic violence is a priority for my office and we will aggressively prosecute abusers like Diquan Booker.”

 DA Singas said on Sept.
 28, 2013, Booker was staying in a Holiday Inn Express on Sunrise Highway in Lynbrook when he purchased charcoal lighter fluid and used the accelerant to set part of the hotel room on fire.
 The Lynbrook Fire Department responded to the scene and extinguished the fire, which was deemed suspicious by the Nassau County Fire Marshal.

-Booker was subsequently arrested by the Nassau County Police Department Arson/Bomb Squad after an investigation and charged with the arson on October 10, 2013.
+Booker was subsequently arrested the Nassau County Police Department Arson/Bomb Squad after an investigation and charged with the arson on October 10, 2013.

 The defendant was arrested again on July 20, 2014 at a North Merrick home for the attempted murder of a 26-year-old woman with whom he had previously been in a relationship.